 If you are pleading guilty the simple answer is no, when you engage a lawyer you are engaging someone to speak on your behalf at Court.

-The final factor to consider is the power of the police to impound your vehicle.
+The final factor to consider is whether police will apply to further impound or forfeit your vehicle.
 If you plead guilty the police might make an application to further impound or forfeit your motor vehicle, depending on how many prior offences you have.
 See our information on vehicle impoundment here.

-At Dribbin & Brown Traffic Lawyers we understand the critical factor for any defendant facing a driving whilst suspended charge is further licence loss.
+At Dribbin & Brown Traffic Lawyers we understand the critical factor for any defendant facing a driving whilst suspended charge is avoiding gaol and avoiding further licence loss.
 Losing your driver’s licence impacts your ability to support family, interact socially and earn money.

 So in considering that proposition you should always ask yourself how much it will cost you if you lose your driver’s licence for months, or even years.
-Most likely it will be far more than it will cost to retain competent counsel to represent you at Court.
+Most likely it will be far more than it will cost to retain a competent traffic lawyer to represent you at Court.

-Call our office today.
 The importance of having a qualified, experienced, specialist lawyer on your side in relation to a driving whilst suspended charge when you attend Court cannot be overstated.
-Don’t leave your Court outcome to chance.
+Don’t leave your Court outcome to chance, call our office today.